arthurbalbao/HairAging/README.md

       <img src =https://user-images.githubusercontent.com/31601033/226070633-7d997abc-b579-4f42-b0e1-b9276a211a57.png>
       </p>
       <p align="center">
-      Fig.4 - Adding an aging component.
+      Fig.5 - Adding an aging component.
        </p>

  Each aging component has the following parameters:

  - `Anim Duration`: defines, in seconds, how long the simulation should last.
  - `Init Age`: The initial age of the subject, default 20 years.
- - `Final Age`: The final age at the end of the simulation, default 100.
+ - `Final Age`: The final age at the end of the simulation, default 100 years.
  - `Init Thinning`: The initial hair thickness value, default 100%, or no thinning.
  - `Final Thinning`: The final hair thickness, default 0.4, or 60% thinning.